The Rising Cost of Cars: A Growing Problem for Middle-Class Americans

 Recent Decline in New Car Sales

-According to an article by the Washington Post, a 2021 Consumer Expenditure Survey found spending on new cars by the lowest 20% of earners dropped to its lowest level in 11 years.
+According to a Washington Post article, a 2021 Consumer Expenditure Survey found that spending on new cars by the lowest 20% of earners dropped to its lowest level in 11 years.
 Meanwhile, spending on new cars by the top 20% of earners hit its peak.

 In 2019, 19 million new cars were sold in the United States.
 In 2022, that number dropped to 13.9 million – a decrease of 27%.
 Recent car sales in California were 1.67 million in 2022 compared to 1.86 million in 2021 and 1.89 million in 2019.